BSc, MSc, PhD

 Mehmet has method specialism in meta-analysis, a statistical method of evidence synthesis in economics, public policy and medical care.
 He is co-convenor for the Campbell and Cochrane Collaboration Economics Methods Group (CCEMG) – an international network of individuals with an interest and expertise in approaches to evidence synthesis that combine economics and systematic review methods.
 The group contributes to method development and provides guidance, training, peer review and advisory support for economics components of intervention reviews.

-Mehmet is also a member of the Meta-Analysis of Economic Research Network (MAER-Net), an international network of scholars committed to improving economic science through meta-analysis.
-He coordinated and hosted MAER-Net’s 2013 Colloquium at the University of Greenwich.
+Mehmet is a member of the Greenwich Political Economy Research Centre (GPERC) at the University of Greenwich, which aims to conduct cutting-edge research on complex economic challenges and provide socially-relevant solutions.
+He is also a member of the Meta-Analysis of Economic Research Network (MAER-Net), an international network of scholars committed to improving economic science through meta-analysis.
+He coordinated and hosted MAER-Net's 2013 Colloquium at the University of Greenwich.